Mustafaahmed00/Schedule/README.md

 ## How to Use

-*   **Add Activities**: Use the "Add New Activity" form to input your task, start time, end time, and any notes.
-Click "Add Activity".
+*   **Add Activities**: Use the "Add New Activity" form to input your task, start/end times, notes, and category.
+Activities are automatically assigned to the current date.
-*   **Manage Daily Schedule**: View your activities on the timeline.
+*   **Manage Daily Schedule**: View today's activities on the timeline.
 Drag and drop activities to reschedule them.
-Mark activities as "Done" or "Delete" them using the buttons on each activity block.
+Resize blocks by dragging their top/bottom edges.
+Mark activities as "Done" or "Delete" them.
+*   **Weekly Overview**: Use the "Weekly Overview" section to see your schedule for different weeks.
-*   **Set Goals**: Use the "Weekly Goals" and "Monthly Goals" sections to add and manage your objectives.
+*   **Set Goals**: Use the "Weekly Goals" and "Monthly Goals" sections.
-*   **Personalize**: Enter your name in the header field and click "Save Name" for a personalized experience.
+*   **Personalize**: Enter your name in the header.

 ## Future Enhancements

-*   Visual indicator for the current time on the timeline.
-*   Ability to resize activity blocks to change duration.
-*   Weekly calendar view.
-*   Advanced settings for user preferences (e.g., themes, data management).
+*   Filtering timeline/weekly view by category.
+*   More granular timeline visuals (e.g., 30-minute markers).
+*   Repeating/Recurring tasks functionality.
+*   Dedicated settings area (manage name, clear all data, theme options).
 *   Activity connection/flow visualization.